Maghrebi Arabic: Latin substratum

 Additionally, Maghrebi Arabic has a Latin substratum, which may have been derived from the African Romance that was used as an urban lingua franca during the Byzantine Empire period.

 in morphology, this substratum is considered the origin of the plural noun morphemes -əsh/-osh that are common in northern Moroccan dialects, and probably the loss of gender in the second person singular of personal pronouns verbs, for example in Andalusian Arabic.

 The lexicon contains many loanwords from Latin, e.g. Moroccan/Algerian/Tunisian from secūris (this could also be borrowed from Spanish segur); from babōsus and from pullus through Berber afullus.

 Relationship with other languages

-Maghrebi Arabic speakers frequently borrow words from French (in Morocco, Algeria and Tunisia), Spanish (in northern Morocco and northwestern Algeria) and Italian (in Libya and Tunisia) and conjugate them according to the rules of their dialects with some exceptions (like passive voice for example).
+In Maghrebi Arabic dialects, there are also loanwords from Turkish, French, Spanish, Sub-Saharan languages and Italian for Tunisian and Libyan Arabic.
+They conjugate them according to the rules of their dialects with some exceptions (like passive voice for example).
 As it is not always written, there is no standard and it is free to change quickly and to pick up new vocabulary from neighboring languages.
 This is comparable to the evolution of Middle English after the Norman Conquest.
+The dialect may also possess a substratum of Punic.